jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

 ### Specialization

-Fluid Attacks’ Red Team members can assume a range of specific roles depending on their specialization: Attack, Deterministic, Critical, Release, Escapes, Systems, Exploit, and Reattack.
-This focused expertise across a wide variety of approaches facilitates the discovery of higher impact vulnerabilities.
+Fluid Attacks' Red Team members can assume a range of specific roles depending on their specialization:
+Attack, Deterministic, Critical,
+Release, Escapes, Systems, Exploit, and Reattack.
+This focused expertise
+across a wide variety of approaches facilitates the discovery of higher impact vulnerabilities.

 </div>